ETHNIC DIVERSITY IN AMERICA BEFORE COLUMBUS

 The European and Asian faces in Mesoamerican sculpture and artifacts appearing intermittently after 2,000 B.C.E. show a trend for the former to be more numerous in colder and drier areas, and the latter in humid tropical areas.

 The possibility of contact by people from southern and central Asia in Pre-Columbian America has been advanced (Carter 1964, 1976; Ekholm 1946, 1953, 1964, Estrada et al. 1962, Heine-Geldern 1954, 1959; Jairazbhoy 1976, Phillips 1966, Shao 1976, Smith 1915).
 In the History of the Liang Dynasty, published in China ca. 629 AD, there is mention of a voyage around 499 AD to a country that was very likely America (Shao 1976).
 The actual place was described as "The Country of the Extreme East."
 Shao (1976) also showed many photographs of statues and temple art of Mesoamerica that bear a very close resemblance to similar early art of China and India.
 In particular, the depiction of elephants on some of the early Mayan temples has always been a mystery (Figs. 128, 131 & 133).
-Although people in Southern Mexico had hunted mammoths in 8,000 B.C.
-(Coe 1994 & Mammoths, Camelids, & Lions). ), they were extinct long before development of the Maya civilization.
+Although people in Southern Mexico had hunted mammoths in 8,000 B.CE.
+(Coe 1994 & Mammoths, Camelids, & Lions)), they were extinct long before development of the Maya civilization.
 The art styles found in Honduras especially resemble those of early India and southern China.
 Many of these associations were already noted by Vining (1885).
-People have attributed the finding of Japanese type pottery in coastal Ecuador from ca. 3,000 B.C. to early contact there possibly from Japan sailing down with the coastal currents in small boats (Jairazbhoy 1976, Meggers 1992, Meggers & Evans 1966).
+The finding of Japanese style pottery in coastal Ecuador from ca. 3,000 B.CE has been attributed to early contact there by ancient mariners from Japan sailing southeast with the coastal currents in small boats (Jairazbhoy 1976, Meggers 1992, Meggers & Evans 1966).
 Coe (1994) noted a similarity between the architecture at El Tajín, Mexico and Bronze and Iron Age cultures of China.

 The possible discovery of the American drugs cocaine and tobacco in Egyptian mummies has been discussed at length by S. A. Wells (see Mummy), although contamination by modern workers may have confounded the data.